Minimal genera of open 4-manifolds: Related Phenomena

 \begin{proof} Given a surface $F$ (possibly disconnected or noncompact) properly and tamely embedded in $X$, we first construct a smoothing $\Sigma_F$ of $X$ in which $F$ is smooth.
 Start with the standard smoothing on a normal disk bundle $N$ of $F$.
 Since $X-\int N$ has no compact components, we can smooth it rel $\partial N$ \cite{Q}.
 This smoothing fits together with the one on $N$ to give $\Sigma_F$.
 We can arrange $\Sigma_F$ to represent any stable isotopy class.
 This is because the map ${\rm H}^3(X-\int N,\partial N;\Z_2)\cong {\rm H}^3(X,F;\Z_2)\to {\rm H}^3(X;\Z_2)$ is surjective, so we can switch to any other stable isotopy class by changing the stable isotopy class on $X-\int N$, which can be chosen arbitrarily.

 The required smoothing now results from a general construction of Freedman and Taylor \cite{FT} using $R_U$, their universal exotic $\R^4$.
 Given a smoothing $\Sigma$ of $X$, choose a smooth, proper embedding $\gamma\co [0,\infty)\times S\to X$ with discrete (hence countable) index set $S$, so that the component rays of $\gamma$ determine a dense subset of the space of ends $\E(X)$.
 Let $\Sigma^*$ be the result of end-summing $\Sigma$ with a copy of $R_U$ along each of these rays.
 As is proved in \cite{FT}, the isotopy class of $\Sigma^*$ is independent of choice of $\gamma$, and only depends on $\Sigma$ through its stable isotopy class.
 Thus, for a fixed stable isotopy class, the corresponding smoothing $\Sigma^*$ will have the desired properties: Every tame surface $F\subset X$ is smooth in $\Sigma_F^*$ (provided that we choose $\gamma$ and its tubular neighborhood disjoint from $F$), so the given isotopy between smoothings also smooths $F$ in $\Sigma^*$.
 Thus, $\Sigma^*$ satisfies $G=G^{\top}$.
 For $\alpha\in \Hinf(X)$, we can realize $G_\infty^{\top}(\alpha)$ by a tame, proper embedding of an infinite union of compact surfaces into $X$ (in successive neighborhoods of infinity), so we have $G_\infty=G_\infty^{\top}$.
+The same reasoning applies to the domain of any covering $\pi$ of $X$, since $\pi^*(\Sigma^*)$ is constructed from $\pi^*\Sigma$ using $R_U$ as above \cite{MinGen}. \end{proof}